Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Nodal-line semimetal in H g T e /C d T e superlattices

 The presence of these nodal lines can be understood from looking at bulk HgTe.
 Away from the Fermi level, bulk HgTe features a network of bow-tie shaped nodal lines protected by six symmetry-related mirror planes \cite{SuppMatRuan2016}.
-The application of the external strain breaks all mirror symmetries except $M_{xy}$ and $M_{x\bar{y}}$.
+The application of uniaxial strain along the c-axis breaks all mirror symmetries except $M_{xy}$ and $M_{x\bar{y}}$.
 Consequently, all nodal lines except the ones in the two remaining mirror planes are gapped out.
 However, the latter gradually shrink to points and gap out already for small strain.
 Finally, the only remaining features are eight $C_2T$ symmetry-protected point nodes in the $x$-$z$ and $y$-$z$ planes, which are located along their intersections with the broken mirror planes.
 In particular, they lie on some of the previous but no longer protected nodal lines.
 In our heterostructure, the role of the external strain is played by the interface between the two dissimilar materials leading to a similar picture.
 Remarkably, the band structure parameters of the short-range superlattice with trivial CdTe lead to a situation where the nodal lines containing the $C_2T$ protected point nodes survive and move to the Fermi level.
 Notably, while these nodal lines are not symmetry protected, the gap opened at the crossings points are negligible and beyond our computational resolution.
 This situation is comparable to many 3D Dirac semimetal materials.
-These states lie close to the Fermi level, forming almost dispersionless flat bands as seen in Fig.~\ref{fig : CdTe_L6.60_surface}(d).//
+These states lie close to the Fermi level, forming almost dispersionless flat bands as seen in Fig.~\ref{fig : CdTe_L6.60_surface}(d).\\

-We note that we find a pair of nodal lines also in the (HgTe)$_4$/(CdTe)$_4$ superlattice (not shown) despite the different symmetries.
-However, the nodal lines tend to shrink as we increase the of the superlattice, which is why the (HgTe)$_3$/(CdTe)$_3$ heterostructure is most promising in view of the experimental detection and in view of engineering 3D flat bands.
+We note that we find a pair of nodal lines also in the (HgTe)$_4$/(CdTe)$_4$ superlattice (see Appendix C) despite the different symmetries.
+However, the nodal lines tend to shrink as we increase the of the superlattice.
 We also note that in 2D quantum wells there is a critical thickness for the topological phase of HgTe.
 However, in the case of the superlattice we expect this critical thickness to be shorter due to the repetition of HgTe.
 Finally, we find that the considered HgTe/CdTe superlattice becomes a trivial insulator when applying compressive hydrostatic pressure.